Last updated 30 November 2022

 If a debtor is faced with the bailiff seizing goods or is thinking about becoming a voluntary bankrupt, they can lodge a signed statement with the Australian Financial Security Authority (AFSA) stating that they intend to become bankrupt.
-This is called ‘presenting a declaration of intent to lodge a debtor’s petition’.
+This is called ‘a declaration of intent to present a debtor’s petition’ (also referred to as temporary debt protection).
 This mechanism is useful to allow debtors some time to consider their options and seek financial advice.

 Informal arrangement with creditors

 Debtors may discuss their financial difficulties with the creditors and apply for hardship assistance.
 The creditors might agree, especially if the debtor has a regular income, to allow the debtor to pay off the creditors over time or forego interest.
 However, informal arrangements will only be binding on those creditors who agree to them.
 Others may continue to take action to recover their debt.

 For an informal arrangement to be effective, it is essential that it be entered into as a deed signed by the debtor and each creditor, and stating that the creditor releases the debtor from liability in consideration of fulfilling the terms of the deed.
 However, it only takes one dissenting creditor to force the debtor into bankruptcy.

 Part IX debt agreement